QiuYukang/5G-LENA/doc/source/nr-module.rst

 The program ``examples/cttc-nr-cc-bwp-demo`` allows the user to setup a simulation to test the configuration of intra-band Carrier Aggregation (CA) in an NR deployment.
-The example shows how to configure the operation spectrum by definining all the operation bands, Component Carriers (CCs) and Bandwidth Parts (BWPs) that will be used in the simulation.
+The example shows how to configure the operation spectrum by definining all the operation bands, CCs and BWPs that will be used in the simulation.
 The user can select whether the creation of the spectrum structures is automated with the CcBwpCreator helper; or if the user wants to manually provide a more complex spectrum configuration.